• Skip to main content

 Weirdly Successful

 You’ve got your ADHD diagnosis.
-Welcome to the club! 🙂 We have snacks, stickers, and some people are always late.
+Welcome to the club! 🙂 We have snacks, stickers, and go off on random tangents.

 However you’re feeling about it right now, that’s a valid place to be.
-Relief, grief, numbness, a strange kind of nothing, a dozen things cycling through in the space of an afternoon.
+Relief, grief, validation, a strange kind of nothing, a dozen things cycling through in the space of an afternoon.

 A diagnosis is a milestone.

 It gives you language for things you’ve been living with, sometimes for decades.
 And that can stir up a lot in everyone.
-So there is no “correct” way to react to a diagnosis; all reactions are completely okay.
+So there’s no ‘correct’ way to react to a diagnosis; all reactions are completely okay.

 Still waiting for an assessment?
 Go check our post-referral resources here.